-An in-depth guide to claiming $JUNO stakedrop and staking your Juno assets with Keplr Wallet.
+An in-depth guide to staking your $JUNO with Keplr Wallet and claiming staking rewards.

 Junø is a smart-contract hub for the Cosmos Ecosystem.
 It supports smart contracts coded in Rust or Golang with the CosmWasm framework.
 Thanks to IBC, smart contracts deployed on Juno can be valid and usable across multiple sovereign networks.